kevindoole/udacity_p4/README.md

 - The client layer handles authorization and provides the actual endpoints that users of the API will use to interact with data.

-TODO: Models and messages in the domain layer extend base model and message classes which simplify composing messages from models, and back.

 ### Session and speaker implementation

 Task one in this project was to implement sessions and speakers.